 where the terms that can blow up in the massless limit after canonical normalization are now given by $m_2^2(V_{\rho}V^\rho)^2,$ $m_2^2 V^\rho V_\rho\nabla_\mu V^\mu,$ $R_{\mu\nu} V^\mu V^\nu$ and $R V_\rho V^\rho.$ Therefore, we must fix the values of $a$ and $b$ such that these terms disappear from the action, i.e., we must impose

 These equations can be simultaneously solved \textit{only} in $D=4$ spacetime dimensions.
 Note that the theory of Quadratic Gravity in eq.~\eqref{action-stelle} is renormalizable only in four dimensions~\cite{Anselmi:2019xac}.
 This suggests that the property of perturbative renormalizability guarantees that the massless limit does not hit a strong coupling.
-However, it should be emphasized that renormalizability is not the only key feature behind these cancellations, but the ghost-like nature of the spin-$2$ field also plays a crucial role.
-Indeed, the interaction term $G_{\mu\nu}\varphi^{\mu\nu}$ is important for our derivation and its structure requires that one of the two spin-$2$ fields ($h_{\mu\nu}$ or $\varphi_{\mu\nu}$) is ghost-like depending on the overall multiplicative sign; in our case $h_{\mu\nu}$ is chosen to be a normal graviton, while $\varphi_{\mu\nu}$ is a ghost.
+However, it should be emphasized that renormalizability is not the only key feature behind these cancellations, but the ghost-like nature of the spin-$2$ field also plays a crucial role\footnote{It is worth mentioning that a similar feature may also characterize some massive Yang-Mills models that are renormalizable and contain ghost-like degrees of freedom.
+An example is given by the Curci-Ferrari model~\cite{Curci:1976bt,Curci:1976kh} in which the massless limit is regular.}.
+Indeed, the interaction term $G_{\mu\nu}f^{\mu\nu}$ is important for our derivation and its structure requires that one of the two spin-$2$ fields ($h_{\mu\nu}$ or $f_{\mu\nu}$) is ghost-like depending on the overall multiplicative sign; in our case $h_{\mu\nu}$ is chosen to be a normal graviton, while $f_{\mu\nu}$ a ghost.

 \paragraph{Resulting theory.} We now substitute the solution $D=4$ and $a=-2b=-2m_2^2/M_{\rm p}$ of the system~\eqref{set-conditions} into the action~\eqref{action-spin-2-D-transf} and canonically normalize the fields as